olson-sean-k/wax/README.md

 This can be limiting, but the design of Wax explicitly forbids this: Windows prefixes and other volume components are not portable.
-Instead, when this is needed, an additional native path or working directory can be used, such as [the `--tree` option provided by Nym][nym].
+Instead, when this is needed, an additional native path or working directory must be used, such as [the `--tree` option provided by Nym][nym].
 In most contexts, globs are applied relative to some such working directory.

 ### Non-nominal Constraints